awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-recover.md

 ## Simplified automatic recovery based on instance configuration<a name="instance-configuration-recovery"></a>

 Instances that support simplified automatic recovery are configured by default to recover a failed instance\.
+The default configuration applies to new instances that you launch and existing instances that you previously launched\.
 Simplified automatic recovery is initiated in response to system status check failures\.
-Simplified automatic recovery doesn't take place during Service Health Dashboard events, or any other events that impact the underlying rack\.
+Simplified automatic recovery doesn't take place during Service Health Dashboard events, or any other events that impact the underlying hardware\.
 For more information, see [Troubleshoot instance recovery failures](#TroubleshootingInstanceRecovery)\.

+When a simplified automatic recovery event succeeds, you are notified by an AWS Health Dashboard event\.
+When a simplified automatic recovery event fails, you are notified by an AWS Health Dashboard event and by email\.
+You can also use Amazon EventBridge rules to monitor for simplified automatic recovery events using the following event codes:
++ `AWS_EC2_SIMPLIFIED_AUTO_RECOVERY_SUCCESS` — successful events
++ `AWS_EC2_SIMPLIFIED_AUTO_RECOVERY_FAILURE` — failed events

+For more information, see [ Amazon EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html)\.

 ### Requirements<a name="requirements-for-recovery"></a>